All Episodes

 Meanwhile, they were finding them nesting in the Kmart signs at various shopping malls.

-But now all of a sudden the spotted owls threatened again.
+But now all of a sudden, the spotted owl is threatened again.

 And to save the northern spotted owl, federal authorities have listed the bird under the Endangered Species Act.

-They've set aside seven million acres of forest for owl habitat.
+They've set aside 7 million acres of forest for owl habitat.

 They've imposed stiff fines on those who harm the chocolate-colored football-sized raptors.

-But the spotted owl population still in deep peril, nearly 15 years after President Clinton brokered a deal to protect its old growth habitat.
+But the spotted owl population is still in deep peril nearly 15 years after President Clinton brokered a deal to protect its old growth habitat.

 So the government has hit on another approach to saving an icon of the Pacific Northwest.

-They're gonna go out and shoot its cousins.
+They're going to go out and shoot its cousins.

 Under a proposal controversial in scientific and environmental circles, federal wildlife agents in Oregon, Washington, and Northern California will be allowed to use shotguns to kill hundreds of barred owls.